 With the support of the City of Lyon Public Lighting Department

 Metro B to Place Guichard • Tram T1 to Mairie

 • Gilbert Coudène – Les Allumeurs de Rêve

 • Production: Light Event Consulting

-A historic building which is integral to the landscape of Fourvière hill, the Antiquaille has undergone an ambitious urban renovation programme.
-The objective of this lighting is to add to the nocturnal landscape of this hill.
-The emphasis will be on the roofs, highlighting the vertical and horizontal lines.
+A historic building which blends into the landscape of Fourvière hill, the Antiquaille has undergone an ambitious urban renovation programme.
+The objective of this lighting is to draw the eye towards the nocturnal contours of the hill.
+The emphasis is on the vertical and horizontal lines of the roof.

-The lace-like structure will be revealed by a focus on transparency.
-A shade of blue will be used under the bridge, recalling the colour of the Rhône and the lights on the riverbanks.
-This cold blue is also a reminder of the glacial origin of the river, the source of which lies in the Swiss mountains.
+The lace-like structure is embellished by a play on transparency together with blue lighting reflecting the colour of the Rhône and the lights on the riverbanks.
+This icy blue hue is also a reminder of the glacial origin of the river, the source of which lies in the Swiss mountains.

-The current Light Plan includes a renovation of the lighting on the Wilson bridge by the end of 2015.
-This bridge over the Rhône currently has lighting dating from the 1st Light Plan in 1989.
-The renovation will harmonise the lighting with the various neighbouring light ambiances: the Hôtel Dieu and the public lighting around it, the view of the slopes of the Croix Rousse from the bridge, and the series of bridges over the river.
+This bridge over the Rhône was first illuminated in the 1989 light plan then given a makeover in 2015 to harmonize its lighting with the neighbouring district and monuments: the Hôtel Dieu and the surrounding public lighting, the view of the slopes of the Croix Rousse from the bridge, and the series of bridges over the river.

-Lyon’s nocturnal landscape is further enriched with the lighting of the Incity Tower, the second building after the Part Dieu library to feature in this district’s new light plan.
-The architectural light, which is part of the urban lighting, fits in the planned vocabulary for this area, with monochromatic variations centred on white light (from gold to silver).
-For special events, this building can be transformed with polychromatic tableaux.
+A new addition to Lyon’s illuminations in 2015 was the Incity Tower, the second building after Part Dieu library to feature in this district’s new light plan.
+It blends in perfectly with the local light identity with monochromatic variations on white light (from gold to silver).
+For special events, this building can be transformed with polychromatic tableaus.